AuReMe/metage2metabo/docs/tutorial.rst

     These results mean that 135 metabolites can be reached by all organisms.
 When gathering reachable metabolites for all organisms, the union consists of 625 metabolites (including the seeds).
 Finally metrics show the min, max and average number of compounds in all scopes
 * files outputs
     * In `output_directory/indiv_scopes/indiv_scopes.json`.
 A json file that can be easily loaded as a dictionary (or humanly read as it it) that contains the set of reachable metabolites for each organism. /!\\ Warning: the seeds are included in the scopes, hence they will never be empty.
+Logs are written in `output_directory/m2m_iscope.log` .

 cscope
 *******